paazmaya/yaml-validator/README.md

   -w, --write-json       Write the contents of the Yaml file to a JSON file next to it -l, --log-file String  Log file where errors are written

-Version 1.1.0
+Version 2.0.0
 ```

-When used from the command-line, the process exits with the number of invalid files.
+When used from the command line, the process exits with the number of invalid files.

 ## Configuration options